haymizrachi/haymizrachi.github.io/_posts/2024-11-24-stored-xss-takeover.md

 Welcome back, folks!
 <br /><br />
-In this post, I'll walk you through a recent real-world scenario where I exploited a stored XSS vulnerability to gain admin access, even with cookie enabled protection by HTTPOnly flag.
-I’ll also demonstrate how I able to bypass this security measure to take over the administrative account.
+In this post, I'll walk you through a recent real-world engagement where I exploited a stored XSS vulnerability to gain admin access, even with cookie enabled protection by HTTPOnly flag.
+I'll also demonstrate how I able to bypass this security measure to take over the administrative account.
 <br /><br />
 Stay Tuned!